piemonte/PBJVideoPlayer/README.md

 ![PBJVideoPlayer](https://raw.github.com/piemonte/PBJVideoPlayer/master/PBJVideoPlayer.gif)

 ## PBJVideoPlayer
-`PBJVideoPlayer` is a simple iOS video player, featuring touch-to-play.
+`PBJVideoPlayer` is a simple drop in component for playing and streaming media on iOS.
+It also provides easy loading and interaction customization.

+If you're looking for a video player written in Swift, checkout [Player](https://github.com/piemonte/player).

 When integrated, it provides mobile apps with the ability to play content whether it is local or on a remote server.
 The video player supports both iOS 6 and iOS 7 and is 64-bit compatible.